julelang/manual/src/getting-started/installation/compiling-from-source/build-scripts.md

 ### macOS (Darwin)
 ::: tip
-Ideal scripts for macOS: usally shellscripts (.sh).
+Ideal scripts for macOS: usually shellscripts (.sh).
 :::

 Using example for ZSH: